fredsanto/coverageMaster/README.md

   `> python create_total_ref.py total_ref > total_ref_m_std`

-__Standard Usage__
+## Standard Usage
 `python coverageMaster.py <samplename>.cov <samplename>.report.txt GENE/GENELIST/REGION/REGIONLIST [-s <control.cov>]|[-c <control_list>]  -r total_ref_m_std -o <output_prefix>`

 ## Tips

 *  To compare with more controls, put  all controls.cov and the related controls.report.txt in the same folder.
-Create a txt file with the absolute location of the .cov files (e.g. `ls -1 COV_folder > controls`) and use `-c controls` instead of -s
+Create a .txt file with the absolute location of the .cov files (e.g. `ls -1 COV_folder > controls`) and use `-c controls` instead of -s
-*  to inspect more genes, create a txt file with genes separated by one space or one per line and give the filename as input (e.g `gene=<genelist> && ...` )
+*  to inspect more genes, create a .txt file with genes separated by one space or one per line and give the filename as input (e.g `gene=<genelist> && ...` )
 *  to inspect a region just replace gene with chromosomal position chr:start-end (e.g `gene=chr1:123456-234567 && ...`).
 Zooming is not active for chromosomal position
 *  to inspect multiple regions, create a bed file with one chromosomal position per line and use `-b <positions>.bed`.

+## Output files
+* __.CMcalls__
+   * jhjdh
+* __.CMpositives.pdf__
+    * Graphical representations of the predicted CNVs for all the genes of interest.
+In the first plot, the gene's structure in the exonic space is shown.
+In the second plot, the coverage profiles in the exonic space of the test sample, control and reference are represented, along with the HMM prediction and call.
+* __.CMreport__
+    * List of all the genes for which CNVs have been detected.
+* __.CM.log__
+    * .log file of the run